Board view

 Hide group

-.Reveal hidden columns by clicking the slider icon →
+.Reveal hidden columns by opening the settings menu at the top of your database →

 Group